joelparkerhenderson/ways-of-working/README.md

 <img src="README.png" alt="Ways of working" style="width: 100%;"/>

 Ways of Working (WoW) is a phrase that describes how people collaborate.
-Ways of Working can define a team's set of expectations for participating, collaborating, and interrelating.
-Ways of Working is also known as working agreements, team arrangements, shared expectations, and group understandings.
+Ways of Working is also known as working agreements, team arrangements, shared expectations, ground rules and group understandings.

+You and your teammates can use this document to help with Ways of Working.
+This document describes principles, values, ground rules, and more, then provides hundreds of examples of Ways of Working created by many teams.

+## What are Ways of Working?

+Ways of Working describes a team's set of expectations for participating, collaborating, and interrelating.

 * <b>Principles</b> are fundamental truths that are the foundation for beliefs, behaviors, and reasoning.
 Principles are intended to be universal and permanent.